Qumulo/docs/azure-administrator-guide/getting-started/connecting-azure-native-qumulo-to-microsoft-entra-domain-services.md

    For more information, see [Custom DNS Configuration](https://care.qumulo.com/hc/en-us/articles/360026611494) on Qumulo Care.

-1. To finish configuring your file system to work with Microsoft Entra DS, join your cluster ton AD by logging in to the Qumulo Core Web UI and clickng **Cluster > Active Directory**.
+1. To finish configuring your file system to work with Microsoft Entra DS, join your cluster ton AD by logging in to the Qumulo Core Web UI and clicking **Cluster > Active Directory**.

    {% include note.html content="We recommend giving an administrative role to the user who joins the domain.
 For newly created users, the system requires a password reset when the user logs in to the [Azure portal](https://azure.microsoft.com/en-us/)." %}